 These companies are generally safer bets than others.
 The steadily increase their dividend each year.
 Of course, it does not mean that they without risk.
 Many companies have been removed from the list during the 2008-2009 crisis because they decreased their dividends.
-And even a company with very good history of dividends can go down.
+And even a company with a very good history of dividends can go down.

-In fact, some people are only investing in companies that pay dividend.
+In fact, some people are only investing in companies that pay a dividend.
 This investing strategy is called dividend investing.
 This is a form of value investing where some part of the value estimation is based on the dividends paid by the company.
-Although he does not only investing in dividend paying stocks, Warren Buffet likes dividends a lot.
+Although he does not only investing in dividend-paying stocks, Warren Buffet likes dividends a lot.
 He also invested several times in preferred stocks.
 The stocks get sometimes higher dividend and always get the dividends before the other stocks.

 Some stocks have high dividend yield for bad reasons.
 For instance, they may want to attract investors while they are in bad financial shape.
 And some companies are paying more dividends than they earn money.
 And some stocks are selling higher than their valuation.
 All these reasons make dividend investing something that is not trivial.
 You need to collect a lot of information on the dividend paying company before you buy its stock.
-For instance, one of the think you want to consider is the Dividend Payout Ratio.
-It represents how much of the earnings is spent for the dividends.
+For instance, one of the things you want to consider is the Dividend Payout Ratio.
+It represents how much of the earnings are spent on the dividends.
 But there are many factors to consider.

 Problems with dividend investing

 As with everything, not everything is great about dividend investing.